CAVERJECT- alprostadil injection, powder, lyophilized, for solution

 Refer to the Patient Information and Instructions for Use in the FDA-approved patient labeling for the complete detailed instructions on reconstitution and needle preparation steps.

-For injection: 20 mcg and 40 mcg lyophilized powder in single-dose vials for reconstitution.
+For injection: 20 mcg/vial and 40 mcg/vial lyophilized powder in single-dose vials for reconstitution.

 CAVERJECT is contraindicated:

-To minimize the chances of prolonged erection or priapism, CAVERJECT should be titrated slowly to the lowest effective dose [see Dosage and Administration (2.1)].
+To minimize the chances of prolonged erection or priapism, titrate CAVERJECT to the lowest effective dose [see Dosage and Administration (2.1)].
 In addition, do not use CAVERJECT in patients who have conditions that predispose them to priapism, such as sickle cell anemia or sickle cell trait, multiple myeloma, or leukemia [see Contraindications (4)].